inCaller/prometheus_bot/README.md

 TELEGRAM_CHATID="-YOUR TELEGRAM CHAT ID" make test
 ```

-## Customizing messages with template
+## Customising messages with template

 This bot support [go templating language](https://golang.org/pkg/text/template/).
-Use it for customizing your message.
+Use it for customising your message.

-For enable template you must set this two settings in your ```config.yaml``` or template will skip.
+To enable template set these settings in your ```config.yaml``` or template will be skipped.

 ```yml
 telegram_token: "token here"
 template_path: "template.tmpl" # your template file name